Reviews You Can Rely On

 Slightly flexible

 Some of our testers found the sole to be slightly flexible on steep ground.
 These are one of the most expensive boots in our review, but we think they could be an excellent tool for climbers spending multiple nights out in cold environments.
-See it ranked against other top products in our article on the best mountaineering boots.
+See it ranked against other top products in our review of mountaineering boots.

 Compare to Similar Products